Ad Noctum: Circuit(ry is Dark)

 Telford tosses Rush a flash drive.
 Rush catches it left-handed.
 The crack of the plastic against his wedding ring is like a spark going to ground—like a circuit closing.

-Of course, turns out, it’s not a flash drive, after all.
+Of course, turns out it’s not a flash drive after all.

-His consciousness, when it returns, takes the form of a shockwave—a supersonic detonation of pure dead sensation.
-He’s under something, no, no, no—he’s in something and that same something is in him.
-There’s isothermal pressure everywhere—against his skin, beneath his eyelids, in his airways.
-He opens his eyes, and the pressure is against them too—thirty-seven degrees Celsius of it; the Pascals he can’t estimate (and why would he think that he could?) but they don’t hurt him.
+His consciousness, when it returns, takes the form of a shockwave.
+A supersonic detonation of pure dead sensation.
+He’s under something.
+No, no, no—he’s in something, and that same something is in him.
+There’s isothermal pressure everywhere.
+Against his skin, beneath his eyelids, in his airways.
+He opens his eyes, and the pressure is against them too, thirty-seven degrees Celsius of it; the Pascals he can’t estimate (and why would he think that he could?) but they don’t hurt him.

 He has exquisite clarity of thought accompanied by a distinct lack of vision.
 In theory and praxis.
 Globally and locally.
-Quite literally?
-He can’t see.

 He can hear, though.

-There are crystals here.
-Very close to him.
-And they’re singing.
 They sound sad.
 How he knows that, he’s not sure.
 But he knows he knows, and knowing the knowing is nice.

 There are additional considerations.